umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 ### Set up Permissions for transfers and restores

-There are two ways that you can set up these permissions.
+There are two ways that you can set up these permissions
-You can either create a new User Group and set the permissions there or you can edit an existing group.
+- Create a new User Group
+- Edit an existing group

 To create or edit a User Group, go to the User section of the backoffice.